Portland Trail Blazers: 2012–2023: The Damian Lillard era

 Following the suspension of the 2019–20 NBA season, the Blazers were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
 They erupted to number 8 but, after winning a "play-in game" over Memphis, were eliminated by Lakers in five games in the first round.
 The NBA decided that, at the end of the regular season part of "The Bubble" in Orlando, if the ninth seed was within four games of the eighth seed, the two teams would play at least one game.
 If the eighth seed won (as the Blazers did), then the play-in was over.
 If the ninth seed won, then another "winner-take-all" game would be played for the eighth seed.
 The NBA adopted a version of the play-in, a "tournament", for the postseason following the 2020–2021 season, which the Blazers avoided by finishing sixth.
-That play-in tournament will return for the postseason after the 2021–2022 season.
+That play-in tournament returned for the postseason after the 2021–2022 season.

 On June 4, 2021, following a first-round loss in the 2021 NBA playoffs to the Denver Nuggets, the team and head coach Stotts mutually agreed to part ways.
-After moving on from coach Stotts, the team hired Chauncey Billups as the franchises next head coach.
+After moving on from coach Stotts, the team hired Chauncey Billups as the franchise's next head coach.

 On February 8, 2022, in the midst of a losing season filled with injuries, the Blazers elected to trade CJ McCollum to the New Orleans Pelicans.
 Without McCollum in the lineup, there was an opportunity for Anfernee Simons to lead the Blazers offense.
 Simons play for the remainder of the season, earned him a multi-year extension.

 On June 22, 2022, the Blazers received Detroit Pistons forward Jerami Grant in exchange for 2023 and 2025 draft picks.

-On June 23, 2022, in the 2022 NBA Draft, the Blazers selected guard Shaedon Sharpe out of the University of Kentucky and forward Jabari Walker from the University of Colorado with the 7th and 57th picks respectively.
+On June 23, 2022, in the 2022 NBA draft, the Blazers selected guard Shaedon Sharpe out of the University of Kentucky and forward Jabari Walker from the University of Colorado with the 7th and 57th picks, respectively.
+In the 2022–23 regular season, the Blazers started well, and at one point were the top seed in the West, but then bit by bit slipped out of playoff contention.
+Lillard promptly requested a trade on July 1, and Portland began exploring options, though taking their time.
+General manager Joe Cronin was quoted as saying, "If it takes months, it takes months."

+In the 2023 NBA draft, the Blazers selected guard Scoot Henderson with the third overall pick.
+Henderson was a standout from the NBA G league team, the NBA G League Ignite.